Wanna be a ham?

 - Our Mentors can outline a self study course.

-- Our Volunteer Examiners can administer your license test at one of our quarterly test sessions.
+- Our Volunteer Examiners can administer your license test at one of our monthly test sessions.

 - We can advise you on equipment purchases.